For problems & solutions running eComscan, see troubleshooting.

 How do I scan multiple folders / storefronts?

-Do I steel need a WAF if I use eComscan?
+Do I still need a WAF if I use eComscan?

-eComscan does not provide WAF-like functionality, and we recommend our customers to still use a WAF.
+eComscan does not provide WAF-like functionality, and we recommend our customers to use one.
 As there are no Magento-optimized WAF services available today, any WAF will do (such as Cloudflare, Incapsula).

 eComscan does help you find vulnerabilities in your store, before attackers even try to exploit them.
-So eComscan helpts to prevent hacks instead of having to respond to them.
+So eComscan helps to prevent hacks instead of having to respond to them.

 Shall I implement Content Security Policy (CSP) and Subresource Integrity (SRI) ?